 On top of it all, their virtually unlimited free tier will save your wallet but still offer many of the benefits mentioned above.

-Basically it allows you to write code in your preferred language or framework and ZEIT Now is capable of transforming your code into static files or serverless functions.
+Basically it allows you to write code in your preferred language or framework and Vercel is capable of transforming your code into static files or serverless functions.
 Benefits are obvious ie hosting with instant deploy, minimal to none configuration and ability to scale automatically.

 Whatmore, as of May 2019 they announced one command to run it all on localhost now dev allowing you to run a local development environment.

-Just as the first option above, ZEIT Now too offers an amazing free tier plan.
+Just as the first option above, Vercel too offers an amazing free tier plan.

 GitHub Pages allow you to serve any static website straight from your repository.
 This option is especially worth considering if you are building a single-page app, personal or small business website.
 This way you’ll have a fast performing site that is easy to manage (the file changes are instantly deployed).
 Best of all GitHub Pages already have HTTPS and CDN built-in.
 You can use a service like Cloudflare to make it more DDoS protected.
 Think of it as an additional security and protection layer.